Sinatra Sessions Revisited

 Robert recalls attending Dean's recording sessions and TV taping as well.

 RF: On the Dean Martin TV Show album in '66, Dean did all 10 songs in one double session, with a 5-6 piece rhythm section backing him, Ken Lane on piano.
 Jimmy Bowen would add additional brass and strings at a later session without Dean.
-In '67 I was at NBC for the taping of the Dean Martin Christmas show with the Sinatra and Martin families as guests.
+In '67 I was at NBC for the taping of The Dean Martin Christmas show with the Sinatra and Martin families as guests.
 The eight-minute duet of Frank and Dean was, to my mind, and to director Greg Garrison, the best duet they ever did together.
+The Christmas Show was #1 in the ratings for the week and the highest rated Martin show of the year.

 Robert went on to share a very special story that reveals the sensitivity and humility of Frank Sinatra during a recording session of The Girls I've Never Kissed..